scipopt/SCIP.jl/README.md

 `$SCIPOPTDIR/bin/scip.dll` should exist, depending on your operating system.

 When this is set before you install this package, it should be recognized automatically.
-Afterwards, you can trigger the build with
+Afterward, you can trigger the build with

 ```julia
 pkg> build SCIP